anoma/namada/docs/src/user-guide/ledger.md

 anoma client balance
 ```

 XAN is Anoma's native token.
-To obtain some tokens in a testnet, there is a special "faucet" account that allows anyone to withdraw up to 1000 of any token that is posses in a single transaction.
+To obtain some tokens in a testnet, there is a special "faucet" account that allows anyone to withdraw up to 1000 of any token for a single transaction.
 You can find the address of this account in your wallet.
 To get some tokens from the faucet account:

 ```shell
 anoma client transfer \